garylirocks/quickrefs/azure-active-directory.markdown

   --filter 'id in ("xxx-xxx", "xxx-xxx")'
   ```

-### Application and service principal owners
+### Application registration and service principal(Enterprise app) owners

 - A user is automatically added as an application owner when they register an application
   - Ownership for an enterprise application is assigned by default only when a user with no administrator roles (Global Administrator, Application Administrator etc) creates a new application registration.
 - A good practice is to have at least two owners for an application.
-- In the Portal, you could only add users as app and SP owners
+- In the Portal, you could only add users as app registration and SP owners
 - Groups can't be owners.
+- An SP can be owner of an app registration, but not another SP.
-- To add an SP as owner, use CLI or API, see https://github.com/Azure/azure-cli/issues/9250#issuecomment-603621148.
+- To add an SP as owner of an app registration, you could use CLI or API, see https://github.com/Azure/azure-cli/issues/9250#issuecomment-603621148.

 ```sh
 # the target app and SP